 This additive must be mandatorily declared on the packaging.

-Note: For the specific case of raw and cooked crustaceans, the Bisulfite limits indicated in this table are permitted; however, for the rest of the fishery and aquaculture products and by-products, those indicated in the CODEX GENERAL STANDARD FOR FOOD ADDITIVES, CODEX STAN 192-1995 and its revisions are permitted.
+Note: For the specific case of raw and cooked crustaceans, the Bisulfite limits indicated in this table are permitted; however, for the rest of the fishery and aquaculture products and by-products, those indicated in the GENERAL CODEX STANDARD FOR FOOD ADDITIVES, CODEX STAN 192-1995 and its revisions, are permitted.

 11. METHODS OF ANALYSIS: The methods for verifying the parameters established by SENASA, published in 2008 DG--resolution Nº 002- La Gaceta Nº 94 of May 16, 2008, shall be used.